JonLatane/jonline/docs/protocol.md

 (depending upon whether the gRPC server is expected to have TLS).
 If the `backend_host` string resource is a valid domain, say, `jonline.io.itsj.online`, the client is expected to connect to `jonline.io.itsj.online` on port 27707 instead.
 To users, the server should still *generally* appear to be `jonline.io`.

-This is to allow support for external CDNs as frontends.
+This negotiation enables support for external CDNs as frontends.
 See https://jonline.io/about for more information about external CDN setup.
 Developers may wish to review the [React/Tamagui](https://github.com/JonLatane/jonline/blob/main/frontends/tamagui/packages/app/store/clients.ts) and [Flutter](https://github.com/JonLatane/jonline/blob/main/frontends/flutter/lib/models/jonline_clients.dart) client implementations of this negotiation.